 App shortcuts menu

 Another quite small tweak to the interface comes in form of the new pop-up shortcut menu that appears when you tap and hold an app icon.
-The menu is larger, taking up more space on the screen, likely to make it easier for people to use.
+The menu is larger, with each command separated and taking up more space on the screen, likely to make it easier for people to use.

 Nearby Share for Wifi passwords